mtolly/onyx/haskell/README.md

       * Import as much metadata as possible from `song.ini`
       * Apply the correct `delay` value from `song.ini` to the audio
       * Delay the song start by a few seconds if notes are present too early
-      * Detect double drum roll lanes using the single lane note and fixes them
+      * Detect double drum roll lanes using the single lane note and fix them
       * Alter the tempo map to fix some instances of too-slow/too-fast tempos
       * Convert 5-lane drums to 4-lane using the standard Phase Shift rules
+      * Convert Phase Shift "Real Drums" to RB by removing hihat pedal notes
       * Convert tap notes to HOPO notes
       * Remove some overdrive phrases if they produce invalid unison phrases